 Working from home - How we’re staying connected at home

-Thanks to COV-19 the majority of us here at Focus Group are now working from home.
+Thanks to Covid-19 the majority of us here at Focus Group are now working from home.
 Every employee has been equipped with the technology needed to carry on with their daily workload as best as they can.
 We have flexibility to do our jobs, a strong leadership team guiding us through these uncertain times and the icing on the cake…no commute!

 Working from home during this unprecedented time is certainly challenging our mental agility but we have seen outputs that have far exceeded our expectations.
 The effort across Focus Group has been phenomenal, but we can’t overlook the fact that both our mental and physical wellbeing is being challenged in a way that we haven’t experienced before.